PejLab/LaDDR/README.md

 ENSG00000008128	-969	3.45428	0.237121	0.0074943	0.071290	...
 1	2.52632
 ```

 The first four columns give the gene ID, bin center position relative to the gene TSS, and mean and standard deviation of normalized coverage used for training, and the principal components.
 The next columns give the PCA loadings for each saved PC (latent phenotype).
-Finally, for each latent phenotype, the top and bottom 10% of samples according to their values for that phenotype are identified, and the mean raw coverage in those samples is given.
+Finally, for each latent phenotype, the top and bottom 10% of samples according to their values for that phenotype are identified, and the mean log-scaled, normalized coverage in those samples is given.
 These values can be plotted to visualize the coverage patterns along the gene that each latent phenotype represents.

 ### Workflow diagrams